GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/permissions-policy/index.md

 <!--lint disable no-smart-quotes-->

-There are numerous features available in the browser that provide important functionality to the user.
-A video camera allows you to chat with people around the world and GPS enables driving in an unfamiliar neighborhood.
-Unfortunately, these important features can be misused for malicious purposes that violate user privacy.
-Developers should have a clear understanding of who has access to browser features, and control that access.
+There are numerous features available in the browser that provide important functionality.
+For example, a connection to webcams allows users to chat with people around the world, and integration with GPS helps users use online maps to drive to unfamiliar neighborhoods.
+Unfortunately, these features can be misused for malicious purposes that violate user privacy.
+Developers should have a clear understanding of who has access to browser features and set up access controls.

 Permissions Policy allows the developer to control the browser features available to a page and its iframes, by declaring a set of policies for the browser to enforce.
 The policies are applied to origins provided in a response header origin list.
 The origins in the origin list can be same-origin (where your code resides) or cross-origin (where someone else’s code resides).